brotatotes/bht-automation/bht gen 1/Luke/Chapter 5/Luke 5 28 bht.md

 3. "He followed him... in a spiritual sense, and became a disciple of his."

 ### John Wesley:
-1. "Leaving all" signifies a radical abandonment of worldly attachments and pursuits.
-It is a call to prioritize the kingdom of God above all else, including material possessions and personal ambitions.
+1. "Leaving all" signifies a complete abandonment of worldly attachments and priorities, demonstrating a radical commitment to following Christ.

-2. By leaving behind "His business and gain," the verse emphasizes the need to let go of the things that hinder our relationship with God.
-It challenges us to detach ourselves from the pursuit of wealth and success, recognizing that true fulfillment comes from aligning our lives with God's purposes.
+2. By leaving behind "His business," the individual is relinquishing their own personal pursuits and ambitions, recognizing that their ultimate purpose is to serve God and advance His kingdom.

-3. This phrase also implies a surrender of control and a willingness to trust in God's provision.
-It encourages us to rely on Him for our needs, rather than relying solely on our own efforts and resources.
-It is an invitation to embrace a life of faith and dependence on God.
+3. The act of leaving "gain" behind emphasizes the renouncement of material wealth and the recognition that true fulfillment and satisfaction are found in a relationship with God, rather than in the accumulation of earthly possessions.

 ## Generation Details